Experience the Extraordinary Bounty of Mount Fuji with a Guided Tour Featuring Wine, Sake, and Craft Beer

 The stone torii gate behind the shrine marks the gateway between the human world and the realm of the kami

-Stretching across a bed of hardened lava from a major eruption of Mount Fuji in 864, Aokigahara is a lush, dense forest known as the Sea of Trees.
-When the wind blows, the trees sway together, resembling waves rolling across an immense green ocean.
+The next part of your tour takes you to the forest of Aokigahara to venture into the rich natural world that surrounds Mt.
+Fuji.
+Stretching across a bed of hardened lava left by a major eruption in 864, this lush, dense forest is known as the Sea of Trees, with the swaying of the trees in the wind said to resemble waves rolling across an immense green ocean.
 The porous volcanic rocks underfoot are said to muffle sound, adding a deep and mysterious silence beneath the thick canopy of branches and leaves.

 In the forest, Chiyo sheds light on the interconnected nature of Mount Fuji and the richly abundant terroir all around it